-India does not have a single bankruptcy code as of yet.
-What we have are age-old laws which are in conflict with each other.
+India did not have a single bankruptcy code.
+What we had were age-old laws which are in conflict with each other.
 Lack of an insolvency and bankruptcy code had proved costly for the creditors (mainly banks) in many cases like the recent Kingfisher Airlines case.
 The Insolvency and Bankruptcy Code seeks to create a unified framework to resolve insolvency and bankruptcy in India.

 The Code covers insolvency, liquidation, voluntary liquidation and bankruptcy.
 The bill makes it easier for weak companies to exit or restructure their businesses.
 The code seeks to amend 11 laws, including the Companies Act, 2013 and the Sick Industrial Companies (Special Provisions) Repeal Act, 2003.

 Latest status: The Insolvency and Bankruptcy Code 2016 was introduced in the Lok Sabha by Finance Minister Arun Jaitley in December 2015 and the JPC’s report is expected next week.
 The new Code is based on the report of the committee which studied the matter (Bankruptcy Law Reform Committee).

 Insolvency is the situation where the debtor is not in a position to pay back the creditor.
 For a corporate firm, the signs of this could be a slow-down in sales, missing of payment deadlines etc. Bankruptcy is the legal declaration of Insolvency.
 So the former is a financial condition and latter is a legal position.
 All insolvencies need not lead to bankruptcy.
 The new code has a sequential procedure of Insolvency resolution, failing which, it leads to Bankruptcy (following liquidation of assets).

 Why do we need such a code?